 FRIDAY: Your adventure starts here

-Drop by the Elkhart County Visitor Center, 3421 Cassopolis Street at the I 80/90 Toll Road exit 92) for the two-disc Heritage Trail tour packed with folksy stories, quirky facts and directions.
+Drop by the Elkhart County Visitor Center, 3421 Cassopolis Street at the I 80/90 Toll Road exit 92) for the two-disc or USB Heritage Trail tour packed with folksy stories, quirky facts and directions.
 Off you go!

 Peek into Elkhart’s past

 The Ruthmere Museum in Elkhart was once the centerpiece of the city’s rich and famous.
 Now lovingly restored as a window into the “Gilded Age,” Ruthmere offers guided tours of a home lushly appointed with period furnishings, one-of-a-kind details and fine decorative arts such as Tiffany lamps, Rodin sculptures and vintage autos.
 The stunning architecture alone will take your breath away.
 Ruthmere Mansion located at 302 E. Beardsley Ave., Elkhart, IN.
 Opens April 1, 2022